khk4912/OSS-Term-Project/README.md

 # OSS-Term-Project - Molcom Project

 ---
+##Project motivation
+To prevent others from getting caught doing other things on their computers at home or at work

+---
 ## Project Summary
 This project implements changing page if a face different from the registered face is recongnized.

 ---